Understand the 14 Principles of Management by Henri Fayol

 12. Employee Stability

-14 principles of management comprise a significant element that pertains to employees’ stability in the organization.
-The higher the attrition level, the more doubts about the company’s intentions toward handling staff.
-A profit-making organization should work intensively to minimize excess turnover and maximize efficiency while retaining competent staff.
-No employee can contribute instantly after joining the organization.
-They require sufficient on-the-job training before being inducted into the operations.
-Both old and new employees should have job security, as instability will dent their convictions and harm their efficiency.
+Henri Fayol’s principles of management are vital for employee stability in the organization.
+High attrition raises doubts about the company’s intentions toward its staff.
+A profit-making organization should cut turnover and maximize efficiency.
+It must keep its competent staff.
+No employee can contribute immediately after joining the organization.
+They must have enough on-the-job training before the org. inducts them into the ops.
+Both old and new employees should have job security.
+Instability will harm their convictions and efficiency.
 The HR team must also foresee the gaps and fill the job vacancies on time.

 Example: After absorption, all employees should get a proper induction to familiarise themselves with the company profile, like technical aspects, work culture, and office environment.
 It will remove their hesitations and encourage them to work efficiently.
 Besides, old employees should get alumni awards for completing a specific tenure.
 This gesture will be a morale booster for them.